open-austin/austingreenmap/README.md

-# :deciduous_tree: Austin Green Map
+# Austin Green Map

+:deciduous_tree: See it live! [open-austin.github.io/austingreenmap/](http://open-austin.github.io/austingreenmap/) :deciduous_tree:

 An easy to browse gallery of the parks in Austin.
 Started at [ATX Hack For Change 2015](http://atxhackforchange.org).
 Inspired by https://github.com/codeforboston/bostongreenmap.